envimate/message-mate/README.md

 BigInteger failedMessages = statistics.getFailedMessages();
 Date timestamp = statistics.getTimestamp();
  ```
-Each statistic contains a timestamp indicating the date, for when the given numbers are
+Each statistic contains a timestamp indicating the date, for when the given numbers
-approximately valid.
+were approximately valid.

 #### Shutdown
 Each Channel can be closed to free resources in case the Channel was stateful